Metacello/metacello/docs/MetacelloScriptingAPI.md

 ### Loading

-Metacello loads the packages and dependencies (*required projects*) for a project based on the specifications in the configuration of a project.
+Metacello loads the packages and dependencies (*required projects*) for a project based on the specifications in the [configuration of a project](#configurationof).

-This statement:
+The statement:

 ```Smalltalk
 Metacello new